How To Take Product Photos With Your Smartphone

-You don’t always need to have a professional photographer with expensive gear to take great product photos.
+Trying to figure out how to take product photos?
+Well, spoiler alert, you don’t need professional photographer with expensive gear.
 With the advent of smartphones that come with higher quality cameras, and more features, it’s much easier now.
-You just need to be creative to capture those amazing images.
+You just need to be a little creative to capture those amazing images.

-Humans like pictures over text, actually 60,000 times more.
-So having great product pics means that people will enjoy browsing your website or social media pages more.
+Humans like pictures over text.
+And not by a small margin.
+We actually prefer images 60,000 times more.
+So having great product pics means that people will enjoy browsing your website or social media pages that much more.
 If the product pictures are an exact depiction of your real products, it will also help build customer trust.

 But, how can you take amazing pictures with your smartphone?
 Well, you’re in luck.
-We’ve got an overview for you that includes dos, do nots, and some great examples.
+We’ve got an overview for you that includes dos, don’ts, and some great examples.

 Why is high quality product photography so important?

 To start with, research says that 21.8% of the world population buys their products online.
 This represents approximately 1.66 billion people.
 And customers’ buyer journeys have become increasingly complex.
-So it’s to your benefit to hit them great product photography every chance you get.
+So it’s to your benefit to hit them with great product photos every chance you get.

 90% of online buyers have also said that high quality product photography is by far, the most important part of an online sale.
 According to Justuno’s research 93% of buyers think that great visual content helps them make their purchasing decisions.

 To give you a better idea, think about Etsy – an ecommerce website with handmade and vintage items.
-They found that 90% of their users considered that high quality product photography was the most influential factor in their online sale, and they have a massive catalog with more than 60 million items!
+They found that 90% of their users considered high-quality product photography to be the most influential factor in their online sale.
+And that’s across their massive catalog with more than 60 million items!

-Best practices for using your smartphone to take great product photos
+How to take product photos: Best practices for using your smartphone to get the job done

 The lens should always be clean